gregory-lee-bartholomew/fedora-on-zfs/README.md

 These helper scripts are written in Bash and they are saved under /usr/local/bin.

 I recommend creating separate user accounts for the separate OS installations if you will be using any of the large desktop environments such as GNOME or KDE.
-The following commands demonstrate how to add a user to a fedora-on-zfs installation.
+The following commands demonstrate how to add a user to a Fedora-on-ZFS installation.

     $ sudo -i
     # USERNAME='linus'